Rafael Hernández Marín

-Rafael Hernández Marín (October 24, 1892 – December 11, 1965) was a Puerto Rican songwriter, author of hundreds of popular songs in the Latin American repertoire.
-He specialized in Puerto Rican styles such as the canción, bolero and guaracha.
-Among his most famous compositions are "Lamento Borincano", "Capullito de alhelí", "Campanitas de cristal", "Cachita", "Silencio", "El cumbanchero", "Ausencia" and "Perfume de gardenias".
+Rafael Hernández Marín (October 24, 1892 – December 11, 1965) was a Puerto Rican songwriter and the author of hundreds of popular songs in the Latin American repertoire.
+He specialized in Cuban styles, such as the canción, bolero and guaracha.
+Among his most famous compositions are "Lamento Borincano,” "Capullito de alhelí,” "Campanitas de cristal,” "Cachita,” "Silencio,” "El cumbanchero,” "Ausencia,” and "Perfume de gardenias.”

 Career

 Early years

 Rafael Hernández Marín was born in the town of Aguadilla, Puerto Rico, into a poor family, on October 24, 1892.
 His parents were María Hernández Marín and Miguel Angel Rosa, though he was given only his mother's surname.
 As a child, he learned the craft of cigar making, from which he made a modest living.
 He also grew to love music and asked his parents to permit him to become a full-time music student.
 When he was 12 years old, Hernández studied music in San Juan, under the guidance of music professors Jose Ruellan Lequenica and Jesús Figueroa.
-He learned to play many musical instruments, among them the clarinet, tuba, violin, piano, and guitar.
-At the age of 14, he played for the Cocolia Orquestra.
+He learned to play many musical instruments, including the clarinet, tuba, violin, piano, and guitar.
+At 14, he played for the Cocolia Orquestra.
 Hernández moved to San Juan where he played for the municipal orchestra under the director Manuel Tizol.
 In 1913, Hernández begot his first child, Antonio Hernández (out of wedlock), to Ana Bone.

 World War I and the Orchestra Europe

-In 1917, Hernández was working as a musician in North Carolina, when the United States entered World War I. The jazz bandleader James Reese Europe recruited brothers Rafael and Jesús Hernández, and 16 more Puerto Ricans to join the United States Army's Harlem Hell fighters musical band, the Orchestra Europe.
+In 1917, Hernández was working as a musician in North Carolina, when the United States entered World War I. The jazz bandleader, James Reese Europe, recruited brothers Rafael and Jesús Hernández, along with 16 more Puerto Ricans, to join the United States Army's Harlem Hell fighters musical band, the Orchestra Europe.
 He enlisted and was assigned to the U.S. 369th Infantry Regiment (formerly known as the 15th Infantry Regiment, New York National Guard, created in New York City June 2, 1913).
-The regiment, nicknamed "The Harlem Hell Fighters" by the Germans, served in France.
+The regiment, nicknamed "The Harlem Hell Fighters,” by the Germans, served in France.
 Hernández toured Europe with the Orchestra Europe.
 The 369th was awarded the French Croix de Guerre for battlefield gallantry by the President of France.